blueripple/blueripple-research/modelNotes/Model_Details_intro.md

 And we have election results: at the state-level for presidential and senate elections and at the CD level for congressional elections.

-For each State Legislative District (SLD) we have data from the ACS, which we aggregate from the block-group level using
+For each Legislative District (LD) we have data from the ACS, which we aggregate from the block-group level using
 [areal interpolation](https://medium.com/spatial-data-science/spatial-interpolation-with-python-a60b52f16cbb).
-Our shapefiles for the SLDs and the census block-groups come from the Census Bureau, or, in the case of new legislative maps, from the excellent [Dave’s Redistricting][DavesR].
+Our shapefiles for the LDs and the census block-groups come from the Census Bureau, or, in the case of new legislative maps, from the excellent [Dave’s Redistricting][DavesR].
 The result of this aggregation is a breakdown of the citizens in each district by the same demographic variables as the CPSVRS and CES data, as well as